caina89/psychCE/README.md

 ### PA-FGRS
-PA-FGRS were obtained following paper and [instructions listed here. ](https://github.com/BioPsyk/PAFGRS) Code to obtain them in iPSYCH in our application is provided in `PAFGRS.R`
+PA-FGRS were obtained following paper and [instructions listed here. ](https://github.com/BioPsyk/PAFGRS) Code to obtain them in iPSYCH in our application is provided in `PAFGRS.R` Note that prior to use for CE tests we normalized the PA-FGRS to mean 0 and standard deviation 1 with `scale()` in R.

 ## Coordinated Epistasis implementation (and mundlak correction)
 We implement CE framework in different ways, but the code to run in essence is the same for all instances.
 What changes per analysis is the input.